-Under the Renovation Program funding stream for 2011-12, CMHC and NL Housing have committed \$8.2 million in funding to complete renovations for low and moderate income households, seniors, persons with disabilities and not for profit groups.
-This includes a Federal and Provincial investment of \$7.6 million into the Provincial Home Repair Program (PHRP) that has made it possible for more than 2,000 low-income homeowners to renovate and repair their homes this past year.
+Under the Renovation Program funding stream, CMHC and NL Housing commit \$8.2 million in funding to complete renovations for low and moderate income households, seniors, persons with disabilities and not for profit groups.
+This funding is primarily delivered through the Provincial Home Repair Program.
+When including unilateral provincial investments above cost-sharing, in 2012-13 over \$6.7M was delivered in grant funding to 1,758 regular, "non-emergency" clients.
+An additional \$2.0M was delivered under the "emergency" component to 569 clients.
+The program also has a repayable loan option if the cost of repairs exceeds the maximum grant available, through which 392 homeowners received \$1.5M in repayable loans.
 This investment has helped to stimulate the economy and create jobs in Newfoundland and Labrador, while completing home upgrades that allow homeowners to remain in their homes and improve the safety, energy efficiency and affordability of their shelter.

 IAH 11-14 also requires Provinces and Territories to make specific allocations of funding to support victims of Family Violence.
-Through contributions made through the Renovation Program stream to enhance women's shelters, 18 additional units will be made available to victims of family violence in St. John's (4 units), Gander(3 units), Marystown (10 units) and Conception Harbour (1 units).
+Through contributions made through the Renovation

+Program stream to enhance women's shelters 10 additional units have been made available to victims of family violence in St. John's (4 units) and Marystown (6 units).